AlexMorgan/es6_notes/intro_to_es6_classes.md

 # Introduction to ES6 Classes

-ES6 Classes are essentially just syntactical sugar for objects and prototypes.
+ES6 Classes are essentially syntactical sugar for objects and prototypes.
 However, they offer a much cleaner syntax for dealing with javascript objects and they simplify prototypical inheritance.
 The purpose of classes is to keep data private by encapsulating functions as methods and variables as properties of a class instance.

 #Syntax